neuralinterfaces/commoners/docs/why.md

 3. Allows you to prototype features for different platforms—web, desktop, mobile, or all at once—to decide the ideal form factor for your application.
 4. Provides community plugins for advanced features such as Bluetooth and serial communication, discovery of local services, and more.
 5. Automatically packages local backends into your desktop builds.

+#### Future Integrations
+- [Tauri](https://tauri.app) - A promising solution for distributing cross-platform applications as WebViews.
+We are currently evaluating Tauri for inclusion in Commoners.